SerhanMiah/VideoGameOnlineShop/README.md

 ### Phase 2 Designing the Database and Crafting Models:

-Certainly!
-Let's simplify and streamline the information:

----

-**Video Game Shop Project - Phase Two**

-**Controllers Creation & Testing**: Based on our early designs, I built controllers to manage web requests.
-Testing was done using tools such as Swagger and Insomnia.

 **Database Design with MS SQL Server Management**: Given the intricate data relationships in our app—spanning from video games to user reviews—we needed a robust database system.
 SQL Server Management was chosen for this task.
 We created well-structured tables to avoid data redundancy and maintain easy-to-understand relationships, both simple and complex.

 **Using Stored Procedures & Triggers**: We used stored procedures for efficient data operations and triggers to ensure data consistency.